How To File W2 and 1099 Together

 • Business travel

-• Business meals and entertainment
+• Business meals

-Taxes are taken out of your W-2 based on what you requested on your completed W4.
-Taxes are rarely taken out of freelance pay and are thus not reflected on a 1099 form.
-If you complete a lot of contract work throughout the year, keeping track of the taxes you'll owe is the best way to prepare yourself for tax season.
-Even though you have a regular job, you can still take advantage of deductions for your freelance work.
+Your taxes are usually taken out of your W-2 based on what you requested on your completed W-4.
+It is rare for taxes to be taken out of freelance income.
+Therefore, they are not reflected on a 1099 form.
+Even though you have a regular job, you can still use applicable deductions for your freelance taxes.

 Frequently Asked Questions

-Yes, you are responsible for paying taxes on your 1099 income.
+Yes, you are responsible for paying income taxes on your 1099 income.
 This includes both income tax and self-employment tax (Social Security and Medicare taxes).

 Create Your Paystub in 2 minutes